 Many students in programs within the BECC research area do their thesis work outside the universities at authorities or private enterprises.
 Many programmes also engage employees of companies, agencies and authorities as teachers, serving to provide students with clear examples of the practical applicability of the skills and knowledge they acquire through their studies in the context of a potential future workplace.

 Graduates find jobs as experts, policy advisors or administrators in the public sector (e.g. Ministry of Rural Affairs, Board of Agriculture, regional councils) or in the private sector (e.g. as forest advisors, consultants).

 Are you interested in doing your thesis work connected to BECC?

-If you would like to do your thesis work connected to one of BECC's research areas, please look through the BECC research clusters and contact the specific cluster coordinator to discuss the possiblities.
+If you would like to do your thesis work connected to one of BECC's research areas, please look through the BECC grand research themes and contact the specific theme leader to discuss the possiblities.